Innovating at Startup Speed

 Silicon Valley is Hot!

 — blog article by Lisa Friedman, Herman Gyr, and Lazslo Gyorffy.

 There have always been many visitors coming to Silicon Valley, but lately this has become a veritable torrent.
 Every day, leaders and students from around the world are arriving in ever increasing numbers.
 Some are here for just a short visit, learning as much as they can and taking it back home.
 Others come to settle down, becoming part of something they think is special.
 It’s the new California Gold Rush, with many coming here to find “gold” for their enterprises.

 And for good reason: Silicon Valley is one of the world’s most vibrant innovation ecosystems.
-It has evolved for over a century from the fortuitous combination of a wonderful climate, a number of excellent universities, laboratories and think tanks, critical technical breakthroughs in signals and digital technologies like Qprofit System Review, and money, a great deal of money.
-This combination of factors became an attractor for great visionaries, thinkers and entrepreneurs, and gave rise to companies such as Apple, eBay, Cisco, Fairchild, Facebook, Google, HP, Intel, Lockheed, Oracle, PayPal, Twitter, YouTube, and thousands of startups that are transforming the world every day.
+It has evolved for over a century from the fortuitous combination of a wonderful climate, a number of excellent universities, laboratories and think tanks, critical technical breakthroughs, and funding.
+This combination of factors became an attractor for great visionaries, thinkers and entrepreneurs, and gave rise to companies such as Apple, eBay, Cisco, Fairchild, Facebook, Google, HP, Intel, Lockheed, Oracle, PayPal, Twitter, YouTube, Salesforce, and thousands of startups that are transforming the world every day.

 This is the birthplace of our digital, mobile, social world.
-Speaking of mobile, if you're planning to upgrade your phones, have a peek at this site loanovao.co.uk for a mobile loan.
 A world driven by the power of the microprocessor and the internet.
-A world that is being transformed over and over again by exponential technological developments that disrupt every industry, every enterprise, everywhere.
-At an ever faster pace.
+A world that is being transformed over and over again by exponential technological developments that disrupt every industry, every enterprise, everywhere -- at an ever faster pace.

 This is what brings so many people from so many places to this part of the world today: Silicon Valley is not only the source of the disruption, it is also the place that best converts the potential that comes from these disruptions into successful enterprises with global impact.
 Consider the recent successes of companies like Airbnb, Netflix and Uber, to mention just a few.